 Individual feedback is given throughout the subject via in-class group feedback and through Review.
 In-class group feedback is given formatively through the group projects.

 The teaching aims to assist development of students' knowledge and skills required to complete assessment tasks.
 Where possible guest speakers and site visits also add to students' knowledge and understanding.

 Teaching Block 1

 This block covers an introduction to sustainable construction and development management.
-Starting with an exploration of understanding the concept of sustainability, the teaching block then examines issues at precinct scale in master planning development.
+Starting with an exploration of understanding the concept of sustainability, the teaching block then examines issues at precinct scale in master planning development and development management.
 Sustainable construction at the building level is also covered.
-Aspects such as procurement and best practices in reducing the environmental impact of the construction process, social aspects of the construction process are included.
+Aspects of development management such as procurement and best practices in reducing the environmental impact of the construction process, social aspects of the construction process are included.